val-nvs/film-camera/README.md

 ## Notes

 This is an ongoing project.
-The design prioritizes simplicity, affordability and compactness.
-All major components should be easily sourceable and the 3D printed parts can be modified as needed.
+The design prioritizes simplicity and compactness.
+The 3D printed parts can be modified as needed.

 ## Inspiration

 - Joshua Bird: https://joshuabird.com/blog/post/3d-printed-film-video-camera
 - Blaž Semprimožnik: https://www.youtube.com/@BlazSemprimoznik
+- Michael Reeves